-Sometimes Music is about that driving groove that simply makes the listener move their bodies, or something that makes a listener starts song over before it’s over.
+Sometimes Music is about that driving groove that simply makes the listener move their bodies, or something that makes a listener starts song all over before it’s over.
 Either ways I’m sure to bring that to the table depending on the vibe

 Interview with Midas